ing-bank/scruid/README.md

 ).execute()
 ```

-This will return `List[GroupByIsAnonymous]` where `isAnonymouse` is either `true or false`.
+The returned `Future[DruidResponse]` will contain json data where `isAnonymouse` is either `true or false`.
 Please keep in mind that Druid is only able to handle strings, and recently also numerics.
 So Druid will be returning a string, and the conversion from a string to a boolean is done by the json parser.

 ### TimeSeries query